Online Early Childhood Education Degree Courses

 This course is designed to aid students in understanding the dynamics of interpersonal relationships.
 Verbal and nonverbal communication patterns between people in personal, social, academic, and professional settings will be examined, and the nature of those interactions will be evaluated using contemporary communication theory.
 The course will enable students to identify their interpersonal communication behaviors and to more critically evaluate their own oral communication and that of others.
 A primary goal of the course is to improve the quality of students' communication in their personal and professional relationships.

-INF 103 Computer Literacy
+GEN 103 Information Literacy

 HIS 103 World Civilizations I

 This course is a study of the origins and development of the world's major civilizations from their beginnings through the seventeenth century.
 Emphasis is placed on the salient socio-economic, political and religious characters of the civilization and the patterns of interaction among them.

 This course is an introduction to the basic elements of fiction, poetry and drama.
 Emphasis is on reading literature to perceive the techniques used in each genre, to understand the basic theoretical approaches to literature, to acquire the vocabulary associated with literary criticism, and to analyze and evaluate literature.

 POL 201 American National Government

 A survey of government at the national level.
 Emphasis is placed on the constitutional basis of American government, federalism, the sources and forms of political behavior, the operation of the three branches of government, and the making of national policy.

 SCI 207 Our Dependence upon the Environment (4 credits)